Hot Rod Engine Oils

 “Ed Pink Racing Engines uses BR30 Break-In Oil in every engine that we run on our dynos, and I use Driven HR3 Synthetic 15W-50 in my ’29 Highboy Roadster.
 I recommend this oil to anyone who has a vintage performance car.
 It is the best insurance for long engine life that you can get.” - ED PINK, Ed Pink Racing Engines

 WHY USE HOT ROD OIL?

 Modern API certified oils are designed to protect catalytic converters.
 Driven Hot Rod Oil is designed to protect your camshaft.
-With high levels of ZDDP to protect your engine, it delivers the chemistry that classic cars, muscle cars and historic cars need.
-Because these cars are not daily drivers, Driven Hot Rod Oil also delivers storage protection additives to guard your engine from rust and corrosion.
+We sell hot rod oil with high levels of ZDDP additive to protect your engine to deliver the chemistry that classic cars, muscle cars and historic cars need.
+Because these cars are not daily drivers, our hot rod oil also delivers storage protection additives to guard your engine from rust and corrosion.
 These additives also prevent dry starts.
-Developed specifically for older cars, no other oil provides this unique combination of lubricant chemistry.
+It’s developed specifically for older cars, and no other oil provides this unique combination of lubricant chemistry.